 - Rights and Bonus.

 The public issue is routed by IPO (Initial Public Offering).
 This is considered the most common method of primary market issues.
-It targets the larger public group in order to raise funds for a company from the capital market.
+It targets the larger public group to raise funds for a company from the capital market.

 - Expand their business